Start selling into these markets

 The Department of Defense created the DoDIN APL (Department of Defense Information Network Approved Products List) in 2011 to identify solutions that were trusted to address government security concerns.

-The DoDIN APL has been referred to by many names, including the UC APL (Unified Capabilities Approved Products List), JITC Testing, and more.
+The DoDIN APL has been referred to by many names, including the UC APL (Unified Capabilities Approved Products List), JITC and STIG Testing, and more.

 Timeframe and Process: